 - Gulkand – 1 tablespoon, optional

-- Add tea powder/chai Patti to the water along with the brown sugar and heat the water till it reduces to a half and all the flavor comes into the water.
+- Add tea powder/chai Patti to the water along with the brown sugar and heat the water until it reduces to a half and all the flavor comes into the water.

-- Strain this masala chai water and keep it aside.
-Allow it to cool for about 5 minutes.
+- Strain this masala chai water and keep it aside until it cools down completely.
+It might take 7-10 minutes.

-- Now take a big mixing bowl and mix all the flours together.
-Add in the baking powder, baking soda and salt.
+5. Now take a big mixing bowl and mix all the flours together.
+Add in the baking powder, baking soda, and salt.
 Mix well.

-- Add this mix to the dry ingredients slowly and keep stirring it with a whisk.
+7. Add this milk – tea mix to the dry ingredients slowly and keep stirring it with a whisk.

-- Add in the vegetable oil, vanilla essence and apple cider vinegar to the mix.
+8. Mix in the vegetable oil, vanilla essence, and apple cider vinegar to the mix.

-- Fold with light hands.
-See if the batter is the right consistency, if not, add a little milk to it.
+9. Fold with light hands.
+See if the batter is the right consistency, if it is too thick, then add a little milk to it.

-- Grease the Bundt tin with some oil/ghee and dust it with some dry flour.
-Remove the excess dry flour.
+10. Grease the Bundt tin with some oil/ghee and dust it with some dry flour.
+Dust off the excess dry flour.

 12. Let it cool for 5-10 minutes.